David Dhawan

-Personal life
+Early life

 David Dhawan was born on 16 August 1951 as Rajinder Dhawan in Agartala, Tripura in a Punjabi family.
 His father, a manager in UCO Bank, got transferred to Kanpur, Uttar Pradesh.
-He studied in Christ Church Inter College and BNSD Inter College until Class XII, and then joined FTII for acting where he changed his name to David Dhawan, a name given by his Jewish neighbours in Agartala.
+He studied in Christ Church College and BNSD Inter College until Class XII, and then joined FTII for acting, where he changed his name to David Dhawan, a pet name given by his Jew neighbours in Agartala.
 Seeing other actors like Satish Shah and Suresh Oberoi, Dhawan realised that he cannot act.
 So he took up editing as an option.
 He became a fan of Manmohan Desai and Hrishikesh Mukherjee.
 Watching the Bengali film Meghe Dhaka Tara, directed by Ritwik Ghatak, made him interested in filmmaking and passed with a gold medal.
-Dhawan has two brothers, actor Anil Ashok.
+Dhawan has two brothers, actor Anil and Ashok.